sandialabs/slycat/docs/GET-Remote-Image.rst

   :param path: Remote filesystem absolute path to be retrieved.
   :type path: string

-  :query string content-type: optional, Image content type to return.
+  :query string content-type: Optional image content type to return.
 Currently limited to `image/jpeg` or `image/png`.
 If the requested content type doesn't match the content type of the remote image, it will be converted.
-  :query int max-size: optional, Maximum image size in pixels along either dimension.
+  :query int max-size: Optional maximum image size in pixels along either dimension.
 Images larger than this size will be resized to fit while maintaining their aspect ratio.
-  :query int max-width: optional, Maximum image width.
+  :query int max-width: Optional maximum image width.
 Wider images will be resized to fit while maintaining their aspect ratio.
-  :query int max-height: optional, Maximum image height.
+  :query int max-height: Optional maximum image height.
 Taller images will be resized to fit while maintaining their aspect ratio.
+  :query cache: Optional cache identifier.
+Set to `project` to store the retrieved image in a project cache.
+  :query project: Project identifier.
+Required when `cache` is set to `project`.
+  :query key: Cached object key.
+Must be specified when `cache` is set to `project`.

   :status 200: The requested file is returned in the body of the response.
   :status 400 Access denied.: The session user doesn't have permissions to access the file.